 Hm!!

-this site on how to insert a FB like button
+I got this graphic from this site on how to insert a FB like button |

 "Liking" is very powerful.
 There is an innate human need to be affirmed, to be approved of, to have contributions appreciated.
 That's part of the appeal of social media sites like facebook.
 It feels good to be acknowledged and appreciated for what you think or believe.
 Or what you've done.